Why Kids Aren’t Falling in Love With Reading

 Hint: It’s not just the screens.

 These days, when I explain to a fellow parent that I write novels for children in fifth through eighth grades, I am frequently treated to an apologetic confession: “My child doesn’t read, at least not the way I did.”
 I know exactly how they feel—my tween and teen don’t read the way I did either.
 When I was in elementary school, I gobbled up everything: haunting classics such as The Witch of Blackbird Pond and gimmicky series such as the Choose Your Own Adventure books.
-By middle school, I was reading voluminous adult fiction like the work of Louisa May Alcott and J. R. R. Tolkien.
+By middle school, I was reading voluminous adult fiction like the works of Louisa May Alcott and J. R. R. Tolkien.
 Not every child is—or was—this kind of reader.
 But what parents today are picking up on is that a shrinking number of kids are reading widely and voraciously for fun.

 The ubiquity and allure of screens surely play a large part in this—most American children have smartphones by the age of 11—as does learning loss during the pandemic.
 But this isn’t the whole story.
 A survey just before the pandemic by the National Assessment of Educational Progress showed that the percentages of 9- and 13-year-olds who said they read daily for fun had dropped by double digits since 1984.
 I recently spoke with educators and librarians about this trend, and they gave many explanations, but one of the most compelling—and depressing—is rooted in how our education system teaches kids to relate to books.